-Both tours were a part of the completely free public tour series that Pure Detroit began hosting this past February to help celebrate it’s fifteen year anniversary.
+Both tours were a part of the completely free public tour series that Pure Detroit began hosting this past February to help celebrate it’s fifteen-year anniversary.
 (In addition to the Fisher Building tour and the Downtown Skyscraper tour, there is also a tour of the Guardian Building itself.)

 This is part of what makes Pure Detroit such an asset to the Motor City.
-What started as a single shop (opened on Thanksgiving Day 1998 in the David Whitney building), Pure Detroit now has three store locations, has opened several satellite business (the Rowland Cafe, Stella International Cafe, and Vera Jane), assists in local development projects, puts on various cultural events, and much more.
+What started as a single shop (opened on Thanksgiving Day 1998 in the David Whitney building), Pure Detroit now has three store locations, has opened several satellite businesses, assists in local development projects, puts on various cultural events, and much more.

 None were more so, perhaps, than our Downtown Skyscraper tour guide Michael Boettcher.
 A former city planner and longtime Detroit aficionado, Mike got involved in tours of the Motor City after going on a tour himself through Preservation Detroit (then Preservation Wayne).
 He was behind the idea to celebrate Pure Detroit’s fifteenth anniversary with the series of architectural tours.

 Mike began our tour in the grand Guardian Building (though we didn’t really get to hear about the landmark’s history until the end of our tour).
 From there, we took to the windy streets of Detroit’s downtown to visit some of the most prominent architectural landmarks.